 - Analyse the internal and external factors that drive your organisation’s risk in more detail

-- Improve risk communication, as political strategists have often emphasised.
+- Political strategists have often emphasised the need to improve risk communication.
 Achieve a shared vocabulary for consistency and clarity.
 Avoid ambiguous terms or subjective language that lacks concrete meaning.
-Words such as ‘contact’ or ‘engaged’ leave functions and activities otherwise undefined from one side to the other.
+Words such as ‘contact’ or ‘engaged’ leave functions and activities otherwise undefined from one side to the other

 Invest in Risk Intelligence